 Halloween has become the second largest holiday for merchants

-Because of the 90 million pounds of candy consumed or distributed by people during Halloween, it’s become a $2 billion industry.
-Overall, the Halloween holiday generates over $6 billion annually for merchants between the candy, costumes, and spooky decorations.
+Because of the 90 million pounds of candy consumed or distributed by people during Halloween, it’s become a 2+ billion dollar industry.
+Overall, the Halloween holiday generates over $6+ billion annually for merchants between candy, costumes, and spooky decorations.

-Turnips were originally used to carve Jack-O-Lanterns, not pumpkins
+Turnips were initially used to carve Jack-O-Lanterns, not pumpkins

-During the 1800’s when the Irish came to America to escape the potato famine, turnips were hard to come by so they started using pumpkins as their replacement in the hopes of keeping the evil spirits away.
+During the 1800’s when the Irish came to America to escape the potato famine, turnips were hard to come by so they began using pumpkins as a replacement in the hopes to keep evil spirits at bay.